Why You Shouldn’t Drink Cold Water, According to Traditional Chinese Medicine

 Reactions such as these prevent the stomach from working optimally, thereby affecting digestion.
 Consequently, cold water consumption harms the spleen and stomach, which can potentially lead to the following gastrointestinal issues:

 - Loss of appetite

-Speaking of the spleen, did you know that the organ is an integral part of your immune system?
-The TCM perspective sees Qi as an immune system booster.
-It is also believed to keep pathogens and infectious diseases at bay.
-Since the spleen is responsible for Qi formation and protecting our bodies from the flu, common cold, and other diseases, drinking cold water could harm both your spleen and your immunity.
+The spleen is an integral part of your immune system.
+TCM sees Qi as an immune system booster to keep pathogens and infectious diseases at bay.
+Since the spleen is responsible for Qi formation and protecting our bodies from diseases, drinking cold water could harm both your spleen and your immunity.

 What’s more, Qi circulation also plays a role in dampness catabolism.
-The cold nature of icy water and a damaged spleen can cause Qi circulation to slow down.
-Since Qi circulation isn’t effective at catabolizing dampness, it ends up accumulating and further hindering the spleen and stomach’s digestive process – thereby creating a harmful loop.
+A weakened spleen under cold effect can cause Qi circulation to slow down and become ineffective at catabolizing dampness, which ends up accumulating and further hindering the spleen and stomach’s digestive process.

 - Poor sleep quality

 - Fluid retention